Skip to Main Content

 • Bold claims: According to the Federal Trade Commission (FTC), if a company promises to resolve your debts without evaluating your case, that's an instant red flag.
 Companies cannot know whether your creditors will work with them until they’ve contacted them.

 • Upfront fees: The FTC also warns consumers to look out for companies that charge illegal upfront fees for their services.
-If you come in contact with a company that wants money to take on your case, the company isn’t legitimate.
+If a company wants money before taking on your case, the company isn’t legitimate.

 • Official reputation within the space: Contact your state attorney general and a local consumer protection agency before selecting a company.
 The FTC also has a comprehensive list of companies and people banned from the debt relief business.